PaperOQG

 quantumpending

-If ζ(x) (equivalently K(x)) acts as a common scalar scaling field for all matter processes, then leading-order free fall will be composition independent (universality of free fall holds) and deviations must lie below current Eötvös bounds.
+If K (equivalently ζ) acts as a common scalar scaling field for all matter processes, then leading-order free fall is composition independent and any composition-dependent acceleration (Eötvös parameter η_ab) must lie below current experimental bounds (e.g., MICROSCOPE).

 otherpending